bahdcoder/effective-carnage/readme.md

 5. Health checks endpoint for load balancers and status pages

 There are a lot other security and monitoring focused middleware I will consider installing.

+### Functionality level improvements

+I would set up a mechanism for passing page specific data from the server to the client.
+At the moment the only data passed is the current user session, which makes session data really easy and nice to manage.

+With time, I would pass initial events from the server into the client as initial props.

+I would also set up client-side routing, but as this task only needed one page, I thought that would waste my time in completing the challenge on time.

+I would also set up global state management with Zustand, but in this case context and Tanstack Query works really well as we have very minimal state to manage.